How To Adopt a Dog That Suits Your Family

 Where is the best place to get a dog?

 Shall I Adopt a Dog or Buy a Dog?

-In constrast behaviour issues such as separation anxiety, fear agression, food agression can be much more difficult to manage and often require extensive investment in veterinary behaviour assistance including the use of medication and training.
+In contrast behaviour issues such as separation anxiety, fear aggression, food aggression can be much more difficult to manage and often require extensive investment in veterinary behaviour assistance including the use of medication and training.

 While an older dog may come with some quirks, puppies are very hard work and do require a lot more effort than many older dogs that might be available for adoption.